 8. Bottoms Up

-You may be saving the environment by refilling your water bottle at a public water fountain, but
+You may be saving the environment by refilling your water bottle at a public water fountain, but apparently you’re not doing much for your stomach or your health.

 A study conducted by the Toronto Star involved randomly testing 20 public water fountains around Toronto, Canada.